 Don’t Try to Sell During a Crisis

 This applies mostly if you’re making any attempt to reference the events in your email campaign.
 Now is not the time to push your product.
-Unless you’re a charity involved in helping victims, any email you send referencing the event should serve merely as a touchpoint to say that your thoughts are with those effected, and you wish everyone well.
+Unless you’re a charity involved in helping people get through the crisis, any email you send referencing the event should serve merely as a touchpoint to say that your thoughts are with those affected, and you wish everyone well.

 It’s not time to think about the sales funnel or the ROI of this particular campaign.
 Depending upon your business’s location and customer base, it might be appropriate to send such an email.
 If you’re trying to help and can crowdsource your email list for donations that could make an even bigger impact, that might be a good time to leverage that list for good.

 Run it by Several People

 While this is good advice for any time, we can’t stress it enough when the stakes are the highest.
 Email marketers need to allow some extra eyes to look at a campaign before they hit Send in these situations.
 There may be something in the content that didn’t strike the content writer as problematic, but somebody else will catch it.

 It may seem like overkill, but taking time to have someone review our work before hitting Send could prevent us from going viral for the wrong reasons.